Long-term investment strategies

 When you are further away from retirement, time is your most powerful asset.
 It may be tempting to pull out of the market if you need extra cash or when the market is shaky, but being out of the market can cause you to miss valuable opportunities if stocks should rise.

 Inflation has been one of the consistent facts of life in our economy.
-The current inflation rate of 3% may not seem like a big deal, but over 20 years, it would raise the price of a $.42 postage stamp to $.76.
+If the current inflation rate is 2%, over 20 years, it would raise the price of a $.42 postage stamp to $.62.
 How would it increase more expensive purchases?

 The longer you live, the more these kinds of price increases could affect your retirement lifestyle choices — unless your investment portfolio is designed to keep up with inflation.

-By comparison, stocks have historically outpaced inflation and provided strong returns over the long term.
-If you are concerned about losses in the stock market, there may be some long-term investment strategies in stocks that adjust your asset allocation so that your overall portfolio is somewhat less volatile — without giving up all of its growth potential.
+By comparison, stocks have historically outpaced inflation and provided strong returns over long terms.
+If you are concerned about losses in the stock market, consider long-term investment strategies in stocks and adjust your asset allocation to help manage volatility in your overall portfolio – without giving up all of its growth potential.

 Investing